pieterjanv/ansible-local-facts/README.md

 ### Proof of concept solution

-The proposal in this repository is to call the role with a wrapper role around `include_role` called `call` that maintains a stack of dictionaries.
+The proposal in this repository is to call the role with awrapper role around `include_role` called `call` that maintains a stack of dictionaries.
 Each time the wrapper is included it completes the following steps:

-1. Replace the top of the stack with the current value of the `local` fact, if it exists, then push a new role context onto the stack.
-The new context extends the `input` variable if defined, defaulting to an empty dictionary.
+1. Push the current value of the `local` fact, defaulting to an empty dictionary in the case of the first usage of `call`
-2. Set the `local` fact to the top of the stack.
+2. Initialize the `local` fact for the called role to the `input` variable if defined, empty otherwise.
 3. Include the role.
-4. Pop the context from the stack.
+4. Restore the `local` fact to the top of the stack.
-5. Reset the `local` fact to the top of the stack.
+5. Pop the stack.

 The result is that the `local` fact can be used by the role to store intermediate results without the risk of it being overwritten by other roles.